starlocke/drupal-talk/README.txt

 3. Under Administer >> Content >> Content types, click "edit" next to the modules on which you wish to enable the talk tab.
-4. Enable "Display comments on separate talk page" checkbox (found under the "workflow options" fieldset) on each content type that you'd like to have a talk tab.
+4. Enable "Display comments on separate talk page" checkbox (found under the "comment settings" fieldset) on each content type that you'd like to have a talk tab.
 5. If you'd like to change the title of the talk page (for example, to "discussion"), go to Administer >> Settings >> Talk, and enter the preferred